ThomasPiergiovanni/P7/README.md

 ### 4.1. env.py.
 Located in **configuration/** package.

 #### 4.1.1.
+LOCAL.
+DESCRIPTION: Variable stating whether the programm is deployed locally or not.
+MANDATORY: Yes.
+DEFAULT SETTINGS: True.
+CUSTOM SETTINGS: You can replace the default setting depending on the deployment environnement.

+#### 4.1.2.
 SECRET_KEY.
 DESCRIPTION: Secret key required for proper Flask usage.
 MANDATORY: Yes.
-DEFAULT SETTINGS: os.environ.get("SECRET_KEY") or "you-will-never-guess".
+DEFAULT SETTINGS: os.environ.get("SECRET_KEY").
-CUSTOM SETTINGS: You must repalce the default "you-will-never-guess" with a string of yours own knowledge.
+CUSTOM SETTINGS: You need to create environnment variable of that name, i.e.SECRET_KEY, with your a secret value(only known to you).

-#### 4.1.2.
-GG_API_KEY.
+#### 4.1.3.
+GG_API_KEY_BACKEND.
-DESCRIPTION: Google API key required for usage of google APIs.
+DESCRIPTION: Google API key required for usage of Google APIs (Backend calls).
+This key must not restricted.
 MANDATORY: Yes.
-DEFAULT SETTINGS: "your-google-api-key".
+DEFAULT SETTINGS: os.environ.get("GG_API_KEY").
-CUSTOM SETTINGS: You must replace the default key with your own google api key.
-Fore more informations, please check "https://developersgoogle.com/maps/gmp-get-started".
+CUSTOM SETTINGS: You need to create an environnment variable of that name in your system i.e."GG_API_KEY" and with the value of an API key provided by Google.That key must not be restircted on Google API Plateform.
+To get a Google API key or for more info on Google APIs, please check "https://developers.google.com/maps/gmp-get-started".

+#### 4.1.4.
+GG_API_KEY_FRONTEND.
+DESCRIPTION: Google API key for usage of Google Map API (Backend calls).
+This key must be restricted to its referent (http) if deployed on the web.
+MANDATORY: Yes.
+DEFAULT SETTINGS(if deployment is done locally): os.environ.get("GG_API_KEY").
+DEFAULT SETTINGS(if deployment is done on web): os.environ.get("GG_API_KEY_RESTRICTED").
+CUSTOM SETTINGS: You need to create a environnment variables of those name in your system i.e."GG_API_KEY" and "GG_API_KEY_RESTRICTED" with the value of an API key provided by Google."GG_API_KEY" don't need to be restircted on Google API Plateform but "GG_API_KEY_RESTRICTED" must.
+This "GG_API_KEY_RESTRICTED" key is the one used on your production environnment.
+To get a Google API key or for more info on Google APIs, please check "https://developers.google.com/maps/gmp-get-started".

 ### 4.2. config.py.
 Located in **configuration/** package.

 #### 4.2.1.
-CONNECTION_ERROR
-DESCRIPTION: Message dispalyed when connection to client API is failing.
-MANDATORY: Yes.
-DEFAULT SETTINGS: (
-               "Un problème de connection est apparu.
-Ré-essaayez plus"
-               " tard ou contacter le propriétaire de l'application")
-CUSTOM SETTINGS: Can be modified but there is no real sense to do so.

-#### 4.2.2.
 COUNTRY
 DESCRIPTION: Google Map parameters used to define the default map view.
 MANDATORY: Yes.
 DEFAULT SETTINGS: "France".
 CUSTOM SETTINGS: Can be modified at will.
 Make sure to update accordingly the LOCATION_BIAS variable as well.
 For more information, please check "https://developers.google.com/maps/documentation/embed/get-started".

-#### 4.2.3.
+#### 4.2.2.
 KEYWORDS
 DESCRIPTION: List of words of important usage.
 Used to analyze which words are imortant for question parsing.
 MANDATORY: Yes.
 DEFAULT SETTINGS: ["adresse", "trouve"].
 CUSTOM SETTINGS: Modifying this list is not required unless you see that other words should be added to improve parsing analysis.

-#### 4.2.4.
+#### 4.2.3.
 LOCATION_BIAS
 DESCRIPTION: Google Map parameters used to define the bounding box for places finding.
 Represent the bouding box south west and north east corners.
 In the default case, the bouding box covers all France (metropole).
 MANDATORY: Yes.
 DEFAULT SETTINGS: "rectangle:42.224,-4.727|51.4796,8.3926".